 - Committing to funding the ASPIRE Arts Leadership program on an annual basis.

-Each of these endeavors are either currently active or are in the process of completion.
 This is only the beginning.
-While we look forward to the next fifty years, we understand that it will take a constant diligence to organizational self-evaluation, an unapologetic commitment to equity, and a greater degree of personal and artistic empathy to ensure that our organization continues to become the more perfect diamond we hope to be.
-With past now prologue, we will strive for a more equitable future.
-Our students, all our students, will be the only priority that matters.
+As we look forward to the next fifty years, we understand that it will require constant diligence to organizational self-evaluation, an unapologetic commitment to equity, and a greater degree of personal and artistic empathy to ensure that our organization continues to become the more perfect diamond we hope to be.

-Region 1 Chair of Representation, Equity & Diversity (RED)
+Region 1 Chairs of Representation, Equity & Diversity (RED)